Kuskokwim Bay

 Kuskokwim Bay is a bay in southwestern Alaska, at about 59°30′N 162°30′W. It is about 160 km long, and 160 km wide.

-The Kuskokwim River empties into Kuskokwim Bay.
-The bay got its name from the river.
+It is named for the Kuskokwim River, which empties into the bay.
 The largest community on the bay is the city of Quinhagak.

+The entire bay is located inside the Nunivak Island, Etolin Strait, and Kuskokwim Bay Habitat Conservation Area, an 8.2 million acre essential fish habitat established in 2008 which prohibits fishing with nonpelagic trawl gear.